Safa-Ali-Ahmed/Titanic-EDA-Project-Python/README.md

 This project explores the **Titanic: Machine Learning from Disaster** dataset (Kaggle).
 The goal is to practice **data cleaning, exploration, and visualization** using Python.

-We analyze survival patterns based on features like **gender, class, age**, and visualize key insights.
+I analyze survival patterns based on features like **gender, class, age**, and visualize key insights.

 ---